aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 1. [Create and activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 2. Select your AWS Region.
 For the tutorial below, we assume the region to be ```us-west-2```
 3. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) for required EC2 instances.
-Ensure your EC2 service limits in your selected AWS Region are set to at least 2 each for [p3.16xlarge, p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/), [g5.12xlarge](https://aws.amazon.com/ec2/instance-types/g5/), and [g5.xlarge](https://aws.amazon.com/ec2/instance-types/g5/).
+Ensure your EC2 service limits in your selected AWS Region are set to at least 8 each for [p3.16xlarge, p3dn.24xlarge, p4d.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/), [g5.xlarge, g5.12xlarge, g5.48xlarge](https://aws.amazon.com/ec2/instance-types/g5/), [`trn1.2xlarge`, and `trn1.32xlarge`](https://aws.amazon.com/machine-learning/trainium/) instance types.
 If you use other EC2 instance types, ensure your EC2 service limits are set accordingly.

 ## Getting started